 17. Are there provisions allowing a child who was the victim of rape to report it after reaching adulthood?
 No.

 18. Are there mandatory requirements for proof of rape, such as medical evidence or the need for witnesses?
 If yes, please specify.
 There is no such mandatory requirement in statutory law.
 However, in practice, courts have tended to place strong probative value on medical evidence and witnesses who can corroborate the victim’s testimony.
 Judges often look for proof of force or signs of resistance in the medical report to infer lack of consent.
 Although there is case law which establishes as a general rule that conviction in rape cases can be made solely on the testimony of the rape victim, corroboration is deemed necessary when the rape complainant is found to be ‘unreliable’.
 Given the frequent use of character evidence in rape cases, whereby the defense counsel seeks to undermine the credibility of the rape complainant, this general rule is not commonly upheld in practice.
+Mandatory DNA testing of both the survivor and the accused in line with the provisions of the DNA Act 2014 has been introduced in the 2020 Amendment to the Suppression of Violence Against Women and Children Act 2000.
+This test may be done "with or without their consent", which seems to suggest that even if a victim survivor refuses a DNA test, they may still be compelled to undergo it.

 19. Are there rape shield provisions aimed at preventing judges and defense lawyers from exposing a woman’s sexual history during trial?
 No.